Siege of Numantia: Counterattack

 The Numantines attempted one failed sally before their greatest warrior, Rhetogenes, successfully led a small band of men down the river past the blockade.
 Heading first to the Arevaci, his pleas were ignored.
 He then went to Lutia, where he was positively received by the youth, but the elders of the tribe warned Scipio, who marched from Numantia and arrested the 400 Lutian youths and cut off their hands.
 After Scipio's return, Avarus, the Numantine leader, began negotiations.

 Surrender

 The first ambassadors sent by Numantia asked for their liberty in return for complete surrender, but Scipio refused.
 They were killed upon return by the incredulous populace, who believed they had cut a deal with the Romans.
 The city refused to surrender and starvation set in.
 Cannibalism ensued and eventually some began to commit suicide with their whole families.
-The remnant population finally surrendered only after setting their city on fire.
-Scipio took it and had its ruins levelled.
-This was late in the summer of 133.
+The remnant population finally surrendered late in the summer of 133 only after setting their city on fire.
+Scipio took it and had its ruins leveled.